-Sheriff's Fee Increase effective January 1, 2015.
+Sheriff's fees increase January 1, 2016.
 See our fee schedule on the Cost Registry tab for increased fees.

 MANDATORY eFILING - ALL CIVIL CASES